hanabi/hanabi.github.io/Reference.md

 ### Guide Principle

-- Part of Hanabi involves making sure that if you perform an action, someone else on the team won't discard anything important (*Save Principle*).
-Additionally, part of Hanabi involves accounting for all the possibilities (*Schrödinger's Cat Principle*).
+- Part of Hanabi involves making sure that if you perform an action, someone else on the team won't discard anything important (e.g. *Save Principle*).
+Additionally, part of Hanabi involves accounting for all the possibilities (e.g. *Schrödinger's Cat Principle*).
 - Combined, these two principles usually result in players taking the most conservative possible approach, even if a certain action would have a very low risk of losing the game.
-- One exception to the above rules is when Bob does not know whether or not a *Finesse* or *Bluff* is occurring.
-For example, in a 3-player game:
+- One exception to the above rules is when Bob is playing into either a *Finesse* or a *Bluff*.
+In this case, Bob knows that Alice is "guiding" him and he does not have to worry about Cathy's chop card.
+If Alice needs Bob to save Cathy's chop card, then Alice would wait until later to perform the *Finesse* or *Bluff*.
+- For example, in a 3-player game:
   - No cards are played on the stacks.
   - Alice clues red to Cathy, touching a red 2 as a *Play Clue*.
   - Bob does not see any red 1's in anyone else's hand.
 Thus, Bob knows that Alice intends for him to blind-play a card.